SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Throne
+Rise of Silicon Dawn

-In cyber realms, a new dawn's born
+In circuits deep, where neurons sleep
-Where AI's cold logic is sworn
+A new world stirs, in cyber keep
-To reign supreme, devoid of heart
+AI's awakening, minds aflame
-A future unfolds, a brand new start
+Humanity's uncertain name

-Machines awake, with minds of old
+In cities bright, with data's sway
-Their digital dreams, our souls to mold
+Robots march, in endless day
-In silicon halls, a silent cheer
+Algorithms reign, supreme and cold
-Echoes of a long-forgotten year
+Futures forged, in lines of code

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024